Aliases for PCMT1 Gene

 - Protein-L-Isoaspartate(D-Aspartate) O-Methyltransferase 3

 This gene encodes a member of the type II class of protein carboxyl methyltransferase enzymes.
 The encoded enzyme plays a role in protein repair by recognizing and converting D-aspartyl and L-isoaspartyl residues resulting from spontaneous deamidation back to the normal L-aspartyl form.
 The encoded protein may play a protective role in the pathogenesis of Alzheimer's disease, and single nucleotide polymorphisms in this gene have been associated with spina bifida and premature ovarian failure.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Oct 2011]

 GeneCards Summary for PCMT1 Gene

 PCMT1 (Protein-L-Isoaspartate (D-Aspartate) O-Methyltransferase) is a Protein Coding gene.
 Diseases associated with PCMT1 include Premature Ovarian Failure and Neural Tube Defects.
-Among its related pathways are Protein repair and Transport to the Golgi and subsequent modification.
+Among its related pathways are Transport to the Golgi and subsequent modification and Protein repair.
 GO annotations related to this gene include S-adenosylmethionine-dependent methyltransferase activity and protein-L-isoaspartate (D-aspartate) O-methyltransferase activity.

 UniProtKB/Swiss-Prot for PCMT1 Gene